imkumar77/Predictive-Workforce-Analytics-Strategy-for-Employee-Retention/README.md

 - ** Overtime Management**

-   -Address concerns related to working overtime, as indicated by its significance in predicting attrition.
+   - Address concerns related to working overtime, as indicated by its significance in predicting attrition.
 Evaluate workload distribution, assess resource allocation, and consider measures to manage and minimize overtime demands.

 - **Competitive Compensation**

-  -Given the importance of monthly income in predicting attrition, ensure that the company's salary structure remains competitive within the industry.
+  - Given the importance of monthly income in predicting attrition, ensure that the company's salary structure remains competitive within the industry.
 Regularly review and adjust compensation packages to reflect market trends.